JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Tampering With Unprivileged Accounts.md

 # Assigning Group Memberships
 1. Start this room's machine and our TryHackMe AttackBox
-2. `cd \` to change to the compromised Windows machine's filesystem root directory to ensure that we'll be executing the following commands from starting from there
+2. `cd \` from the compromised Windows machine to change to the their filesystem's root directory to ensure that we'll be executing the following commands from starting from there
 ```PowerShell
 C:\Users\Administrator>cd \
 ```